OPERATION DREAM JOB

-Questions can be sent to jankacoaching @ gmail.com
+Send questions to jankacoaching @ gmail.com

 Other than true emergencies, there are no refunds in this course.
 Why?
 Because it’s important that you only join if you are clear that this really is the right course at the right time for you.